garritfra/garrit.xyz/content/posts/2022-01-28-til-how-to-get-the-selected-language-of-a-browser.md

 ---
-title: TIL how to get the selected language of a browser
+title: TIL how to get the active language of a browser
 date: "2022-01-28"
 tags: "note, til, javascript, web, 100DaysToOffload"
 ---